SimonCzEdu/Whack-A-Z/TESTING.md

 * ### Unresolved

   * On my phone sometimes I can't scroll to the bottom of a page.
 Works on my wifes phone.
 Same manufacturer - different model.
 Might be cache issue, or browser/OS issue.
 It would be prime candidate for day one patch if players report it as a widespread bug on phones.
 Looks good in dev tools though.
 	* Tooltip behavior - works on both phones and computer screens, but I had version with tooltip following cursor.
 It did not work for phones though.
 In future versions by using pointer: coarse check I can return to that concept and make inv and settings also close on tap out (without need for clicking specifically on their respective "buttons").
+  * Last minute I've spotted a bug on phones.
+Dev tool view was looking alright, but phones could not scroll and did not display all of the elements.
+In dev tools everything looked ok, but on actual phone there is a bug.
+I put a last minute fixes so game can be played on phones, but it still needs proper addressing, especially in phone landscape view.

 ## Additional Testing